geraldstanje/magnificent/README.md

 ##Dependencies
   1. Install Golang, see:
 https://golang.org/
-  2. Go the the main directory and set the GOPATH using:
+  2. Go the the top directory and set the GOPATH using:
 ```
-$ export GOPATH=$GOPATH:`pwd`
+$ export GOPATH="$GOPATH":"$PWD"
 ```

 ##Build and Run the Monitor App